-Without prejudice to any exceptional legal regimes applicable from time to time in view of the COVID-19 pandemic, pursuant to Luxembourg law, shareholders of a public limited liability company may not take actions by written consent.
+Pursuant to Luxembourg law, shareholders of a public limited liability company may not take actions by written consent.
 All shareholder actions must be approved at an actual meeting of shareholders held before a notary public or under private seal, depending on the nature of the matter.
 Shareholders may vote by proxy.